Temecula Home Loans

 TL;DR

-- Jumbo: The default at $1.5M+ (La Cresta, Wine Country estates).
+• Jumbo: The default at $1.5M+ (La Cresta, Wine Country estates).
 Same acreage and outbuilding rules apply, plus tighter reserves.

-- USDA Rural Development: Income-limited (1-4 person household under $119,850 in 2026).
+• USDA Rural Development: Income-limited (1 to 4 person household under $119,850 in 2026).
 Property must not be income-producing.
-Works for entry-level horse buyers.
+The quiet entry-level winner.

-Why most pre-approvals don't survive a horse property contract
+Why most pre-approvals don't survive a horse-property contract

 The 10-Acre Threshold Is Real